JonahRodriguez281/sno/docs/index.md

 	* [Ski Trail Map API](https://www.powderproject.com/data)

-	  * Used to track trails for various mountains across the United States.
+	  * Used to track trails for various skiResorts across the United States.
 The app is functional without this service.

 * [Google Maps](https://cloud.google.com/maps-platform/products)

-  * Potentially used to view the area surrounding the mountains in relation to the weather.
+  * Potentially used to view the area surrounding the skiResorts in relation to the weather.
 The app is functional without the service.

 ## Stretch goals/possible enhancements

 * Real time gps tracking that tracks the users vertical feet and can post their stats to a leaderboard.
 The real time tracking can see what trails the user has taken and compare it to the trail map.

-* Have all mountain stats to every mountain in the USA, or even globally, and be able to see all necessary stats for that mountain.
+* Have all skiResort stats to every skiResort in the USA, or even globally, and be able to see all necessary stats for that skiResort.

 * Have a section for tips and tricks--tutorials for tricks, general riding, fundamentals to improving.

-* Save weather data for mountains to the server to see latest weather report prior to going offline.
+* Save weather data for skiResorts to the server to see latest weather report prior to going offline.

 ## [Wireframe](sno-wireframe-description.md)